Crying: A Ballad of Heartbreak and Longing

 Orbison’s vocal delivery on “Crying” is nothing short of masterful.
 He imbues each word with an aching vulnerability, his voice soaring to operatic heights before plunging into depths of despair.
 His performance is a masterclass in emotional expression, conveying the full weight of the song’s heartbreak with stunning intensity.

-See also Roy Orbison - Running Scared
+See also Roy Orbison - All I Have to Do Is Dream

 Beyond its emotional resonance, “Crying” is also a remarkable technical achievement.
 The song’s production, overseen by Orbison’s frequent collaborator Fred Foster, showcases a sophisticated use of studio techniques, including layered harmonies, echo effects, and a dramatic string arrangement.
 These elements combine to create a soundscape that perfectly complements the song’s emotional intensity, further immersing the listener in the protagonist’s world of sorrow.